Вы здесь

 Stasov V.V.

-The history of the ancient architecture of Kyzylorda region
+History of ancient architecture of Kyzylorda region

 The Oghuz and Turkmen tribes, the Seljuks played a very important role in the history of Eurasia1 .
 These tribes had lived on the territory of Kazakhstan in the period from the IXth to XIIth centuries and afterwards they moved to the South of the Central Asia, Iran, Afghanistan, South Caucasus and Asia Minor participating in the formation of the Turkmen, Azerbaijani and Turkish peoples.
 Large groups of the Oghuz intermingled with Kazakh, Uzbek, Karakalpak, Bashkir and Tatar ethnic groups.